 3 Common Types Of Hemp Oils & What They're Used For

-Hemp is one of nature's most versatile plants.
-A variety of cannabis plant that contains less than 0.3% of THC (the psychoactive component in marijuana that makes you feel "high") industrial hemp is now legal in the U.S. The fact that the plant grows quickly, can adapt to many different climates, and has a high nutrient count means that the wellness world is all over it.
+Industrial hemp is a variety of the cannabis plant that contains less than 0.3% of THC (the psychoactive component in marijuana that makes you feel "high") industrial hemp grows quickly, can adapt to many different climates, and has a high nutrient count, making it one of nature's most versatile plants.
 Here are three of the most popular forms of hemp oil and what each one is used for.

 For easing stress and burnout: Hemp oil extract*

 Hemp oil extract, also referred to as just hemp oil or hemp extract, is an oil that's extracted from the stalk of a hemp plant (i.e., leaves, flowers, and stem) using either CO2 gas, ethanol, or another oil.
 This extraction method keeps the plant's beneficial phytocannabinoids intact.
 When consumed, these compounds promote feelings of relaxation because of the way they bind to receptors in our endocannabinoid system.* If you want some help easing everyday stress, this form of hemp is your best bet.*

 Safe, full-spectrum organic hemp blend to ease anxiousness & stress.*

 Full-spectrum hemp oil is what you'll find in mindbodygreen's hemp multi+ supplement, which combines the powerful plant extract with other ingredients clinically shown to promote feelings of calm, such as rosemary, clove, and black pepper.*